sourcefrog/cargo-mutants/README.md

 `-d`, `--dir`: Test the Rust tree in the given directory, rather than the default directory.

-`-f`, `--file FILE`: Mutate only functions in files matching the given name or glob.
-If the glob contains `/` it matches against the path from the source tree root; otherwise it matches only against the file name.
-If used together with `--exclude` argument, then the files to be examined are matched before the files to be excluded.

-`-e`, `--exclude FILE`: Exclude files from mutants generation, matching the given name or glob.
-If the glob contains `/` it matches against the path from the source tree root; otherwise it matches only against the file name.
-If used together with `--file` argument, then the files to be examined are matched before the files to be excluded.

-`-F`, `--re REGEX`: Only test mutants whose full name, as shown in `cargo mutants --list`, matches the given regex.
-The name includes the filename and return value, so you can also match against them.

-`-E`, `--exclude-re REGEX`: Don't test mutants whose full name matches the given regex.

 `--list`: Show what mutants could be generated, without running them.

 `--diff`: With `--list`, also include a diff of the source change for each mutant.